spookey/drive-me-insane/README.markdown

 use this software as a platform to enable messaging and alerting to your software or scripts

-not all libraries are python3 compatible, will fallback to 2.7 when necessary
+this code is python3

 ## configuration

 to build yourself a configuration change the sample values in `util.py` and execute it afterwards:

-    /usr/bin/python util.py
+    python util.py

-you should have a `config.json` afterwards.
+you should have a __config.json__ afterwards.

 ## cli